Construction Begins On ESO's Extremely Large Telescope, Will Not Have Death Lasers Despite Appearances

-The European Space Agency has been planning the telescope to end all telescopes for years now.
-However last week things got real — so to speak — with the first stone for the ELO placed in a ceremony in Chile.
+The European Space Agency has been planning the telescope to end all telescopes for years now, but last week things got real — so to speak — with the first stone for the ELO placed in a ceremony in Chile.
 According to the ESO, the event marks "the beginning of the construction of the dome and main telescope structure of the world's biggest optical telescope".

 And "beginning" is the right word, as the telescope itself won't be ready for use until 2024.
 But, when it does come online, it will have no competition in terms of size — inside its 85m diameter, rotating dome will sit an equally ginormous mirror 39m in diameter.